zoel-1129/Sales-CustomerBehaviourAnalysis/README.md

 6\.
-Project Structure

-├── data/                 # Raw and preprocessed datasets

-├── notebooks/            # R scripts containing analysis code

-├── reports/              # PDF report summarising methodology and findings

-└── README.md             # Project overview and documentation

-7\.
 Documentation

 * PDF report: Summarises methodology, key findings, and actionable recommendations for management.
-* R scripts: Contain all code used for data cleaning, analysis, and visualisation.
+* R scripts & markdowns: Contain all code used for data cleaning, analysis, and visualisation.